oxsecurity/megalinter/docs/descriptors/python_pylint.md

     -v, --verbose       In verbose mode, extra non-checker-related info will be displayed.
     --ignore=<file>[,<file>...]
-                        Add files or directories to the blacklist.
-They should be base names, not paths. [current: CVS] --ignore-patterns=<pattern>[,<pattern>...]
+                        Files or directories to be skipped.
+They should be base names, not paths. [current: CVS]
+    --ignore-patterns=<pattern>[,<pattern>...]
-                        Add files or directories matching the regex patterns to the blacklist.
+                        Files or directories matching the regex patterns are skipped.
 The regex matches against base names, not paths. [current: none]
     --persistent=<y_or_n>
                         Pickle collected data for later comparisons. [current: yes]